Dixie (song): Recordings

+Legacy

 "Dixie" slowly re-entered Northern repertoires, mostly in private performances.
 New Yorkers resurrected stories about "Dixie" being a part of Manhattan, thus reclaiming the song for themselves.
 The New York Weekly wrote, "... no one ever heard of Dixie's land being other than Manhattan Island until recently, when it has been erroneously supposed to refer to the South, from its connection with pathetic negro allegory."
 In 1888 the publishers of a Boston songbook included "Dixie" as a "patriotic song," and in 1895 the Confederate Veterans' Association suggested a celebration in honor of "Dixie" and Emmett in Washington as a bipartisan tribute.
-One of the planners noted that:

-In this era of peace between the sections ... thousands of people from every portion of the United States will be only too glad to unite with the ex-confederates in the proposed demonstration, and already some of the leading men who fought on the Union side are enthusiastically in favor of carrying out the programme.
-Dixie is as lively and popular an air today as it ever was, and its reputation is not confined to the American continent ...
-[W]herever it is played by a big, strong band the auditors cannot help keeping time to the music.

 However, "Dixie" was still most strongly associated with the South.
 Northern singers and writers often used it for parody or as a quotation in other pieces to establish a person or setting as Southern.
 For example, African Americans Eubie Blake and Noble Sissle quoted "Dixie" in the song "Bandana Days" for their 1921 musical Shuffle Along.
 In 1905 the United Daughters of the Confederacy mounted a campaign to acknowledge an official Southern version of the song (one that would purge it forever of its African American associations).
 Although they obtained the support of the United Confederate Veterans and the United Sons of Confederate Veterans, Emmett's death the year before turned sentiments against the project, and the groups were ultimately unsuccessful in having any of the 22 entries universally adopted.
 The song was played at the dedication of Confederate monuments like Confederate Private Monument in Centennial Park, Nashville, Tennessee, on June 19, 1909.

 As African Americans entered minstrelsy, they exploited the song's popularity in the South by playing "Dixie" as they first arrived in a Southern town.
 According to Tom Fletcher, a black minstrel of the time, it tended to please those who might otherwise be antagonistic to the arrival of a group of black men.